jordanhe2/Yob-Hosting/docs/references/storage_and_loading_reference.md

 ---
 ## What is a Yob Graph?
 Yob recognizes a graph as an image on the current Google Doc with a sharable link to a valid Yob file in someone's Google Drive attached to it.
 Let's go over a few examples of valid and invalid graphs.

+The image below **is** indeed a Yob graph.
+It is an image and it contains the sharable link to a valid Yob file.

 <div class="centered"><img src="../../img/graph_storage_and_loading/graph_good.png"/></div>

-This is indeed a Yob graph, it is an image and contains the sharable link to a valid Yob file.
+The next image obviously **is not** a Yob graph.
+It is an image of a kitten stuck in a tree and that is all.

 <div class="centered"><img src="../../img/graph_storage_and_loading/kitten_bad.png"/></div>

-This obviously is not an example of a Yob graph, it is a picture of a kitten stuck in a tree and that is all.
+Surprisingly, this last image **is** considered a Yob graph.
+Since it is an image and it contains a link to a valid Yob file, Yob will load the graph data from the link.
+Keep in mind, the content of the image matters not to Yob.
+What matters is that is that the image contains a valid link.

 <div class="centered"><img src="../../img/graph_storage_and_loading/kitten_good.png"/></div>

-Surprisingly, this is considered a Yob graph.
-Since it is an image and contains a link to a valid Yob file, Yob will load the graph data from the link.
-Keep in mind, it matters not that the image is of a graph, what matters is that is an image and contains a valid link.

 So now that we know what a Yob graph is, lets see how the data is saved to your Google Drive account.